smenon02/Recon8D/README.md

 RF_results: Pearson's correlations and P values for all metabolite models from each of 8 omics classes.
 Significance is determined by Bonferroni-corrected P value.

-recon_mapping: MATLAB and Python scripts for extracting genes from reactions involving metabolites of interest and matching them with top feature lists.
+recon_mapping: MATLAB and Python scripts for extracting genes from reactions involving metabolites of interest and matching them with top feature lists, as well as a csv containing common gene name to BiggID translations.

 human_1_mapping.csv: List of metabolites from Recon3D with mapped Human1 IDs.